 Buyers’ Guide: Technical Running T Shirts

-So, having looked at technical t shirts, which we know to be ideal for wicking moisture away and wearing in moderate to warmer climates, but what of wintertime?
+Note that lightweight garments have no need to be thermal, so the emphasis is on the lightweight, quick drying performance of the fabric.
+However, for the heavier weight garments, there is most certainly a need for more enduring thermal qualities.
 The simple solution to add warmth is to increase the weight of the fabric which will obviously have it’s benefits, but only to a certain degree.
 In order to take the fabric to the next level, it’s important that the fabric is brushed.
 In layman’s terms, this involves the inside of the fabric, (that is worn next to the skin,) being brushed during production.
 This creates a nap (fuzzy) effect which allows the garment to trap air within the garment.
 This air then acts as an insulator helping to keep the wearer warm and comfortable.
-Good examples of this can be found in either the Men’s Lightweight Thermal Running Top, that has a fabric weight of 185 gsm and the Men’s Midweight Thermal Running Top that has a fabric weight of 220 gsm.
-In both cases the fabric is brushed.
-Both options are obviously available in female specific sizes as well.
-Note that as the Midweight Thermal Running Top is quite a warm garment, for added flexibility & comfort the garment also sports a deep neck zip and small chest pocket.

 And there we are, please feel free to drop as an email if you have any questions on the above.